-- 3. The teacher and the HOD or the Head must investigate serious infringements and decide upon appropriate corrective measures.
+- 1. Infringements that are not considered serious, or do not require disciplinary action in the opinion of the pupil's teacher, can be dealt with directly by the teacher.
+These are not generally recorded on the pupil's record, but they may still require communication with the pupil's parents. - 2.
+When an infringement occurs which requires disciplinary action, the teacher concerned will record the disciplinary process by completing a penalty slip or behaviour report.
+These documents may be supplemented by any additional information or statements to clarify or adequately detail the facts surrounding the infringement. - 3.
+The teacher and the HOD or the Head must investigate serious infringements and decide upon appropriate corrective measures.
 This assessment generally takes the form of an INFORMAL INVESTIGATION, which may include an opportunity for the pupil to "state his/her case" in response to the complaint. - 4.
 When a pupil has been in detention three times, an interview is held with the pupil, the parent/s or guardian, and the Grade Head.
 A behavioural report is prepared before this meeting.
 All teachers report on the pupil's behaviour in all activities in which he/she participates.
 Together all parties present at this interview will decide on the appropriate action to be taken. - 5.
 After the meeting with the pupil and his/her parent/s or guardian, any subsequent detention/s will lead to a further meeting and a consideration of the appropriateness of the pupil staying at PEPPS. - 6.
-When a serious infringement occurs or in the case of the pupil having been in detention four or more times and informal disciplinary measures not having their expected effect, a notification of a formal disciplinary process is given to the parents of the pupil concerned.
+When a serious infringement occurs or in the case of the pupil attending detention four or more times and informal disciplinary measures not having their expected effect, a notification of a formal disciplinary process is given to the parents of the pupil concerned.
 This notification must provide sufficient information to ensure that the pupil/parents are properly informed of the school's intention to convene a formal process to investigate the infringement and consider exclusion.
-In the case of all disciplinary inquiries, please note that - a) The pupil's parents must be notified of the disciplinary inquiry, and who will chair the inquiry, at least 48 hours (two working days) before the scheduled disciplinary inquiry. - b) The pupil may be suspended until the inquiry is conducted if this is considered appropriate bearing the alleged misconduct in mind.
-The suspension of the pupil should be indicated in the notification. - c) The pupil's parents must be advised that they are expected to attend the inquiry, as their nonattendance may prejudice their case and result in the inquiry being held in their absence, and a decision being made without their involvement. - d) The pupil's parents must be advised of the serious nature of the allegations, and the possibility of serious disciplinary action being taken should the pupil be found guilty of the allegations made against him/her. - e) Legal representation at the disciplinary inquiry is not permitted. - 7.
-The conducting of the disciplinary inquiry is of great importance and must be chaired by an objective senior school official who has not been involved in the investigation process.
-The inquiry chairperson will be responsible for leading and managing the inquiry process and making critical decisions as to: - a) The guilt or innocence of the pupil relative to the allegations made. - b) The appropriate sanction to be taken, after due consideration of mitigating and aggravating factors.
+In the case of all disciplinary enquiries, please note that-

+- a) the pupil's parents must be notified of the disciplinary enquiry and who will chair the enquiry at least 48 hours (two working days) before the scheduled disciplinary enquiry - b) the pupil may be suspended until the enquiry is conducted if this is considered appropriate bearing the alleged misconduct in mind.
+The suspension of the pupil should be indicated in the notification. - c) the pupil's parents must be advised that they are expected to attend the enquiry, as their nonattendance may prejudice their case and result in the enquiry being held in their absence, and a decision being made without their involvement. - d) the pupil's parents must be advised of the serious nature of the allegations, and the possibility of serious disciplinary action being taken should the pupil be found guilty of the allegations made against him/her. - e) legal representation at the disciplinary enquiry is not permitted. - 7.
+The conducting of the disciplinary enquiry is of great importance and must be chaired by an objective senior school official who has not been involved in the investigation process.
+The enquiry chairperson will be responsible for leading and managing the enquiry process and making critical decisions as to: - a) the guilt or innocence of the pupil relative to the allegations made; - b) the appropriate sanction to be taken, after due consideration of mitigating and aggravating factors.

-To ensure that this crucial procedure is properly and fairly conducted, all disciplinary inquiries should be conducted in such a way as to ensure that the rules of natural justice are complied with, the pupil and parent:
+To ensure that this crucial procedure is properly and fairly conducted, all disciplinary enquiries should be conducted in such a way as to ensure that the rules of natural justice are complied with, the pupil/parent: